North Alabama: Economy

 The northern areas of Alabama contain a wide variety of industrial, manufacturing, and high-tech corporations with both large and small operations.
 Each of the three economic centers in the region (Huntsville, Decatur, and Florence) have a distinct type of economic base.
 The entire region relies heavily on row-crop, cattle and poultry production.
 Agribusiness plays a vital role in The Valley.
 Some of the largest row-crop operations in the state reside on farms in The Valley.

 The Huntsville area is home to the U.S. Army’s Redstone Arsenal, the largest employer in the region, as well as NASA’s Marshall Spaceflight Center.
 Nearby Cummings Research Park, the second largest research park in the nation, is home to high-tech defense contracting firms such as Boeing, SAIC, and Dynetics.
 Huntsville has also increasingly become a center for auto manufacturing, with Toyota Manufacturing Alabama and the joint venture Mazda Toyota Manufacturing USA both located in the city.

 The Decatur area, in the central part of the region, has long been a center for shipping and manufacturing due to its location on the Tennessee River.
 It is home to numerous industrial and manufacturing companies, including General Electric, Nucor, and 3M.
 Food processing facilities such as Wayne Farms and Gemstone Foods have significant facilities in the area as well.
 United Launch Alliance produces launch vehicles for NASA and other agencies at its manufacturing, assembly, and integration facility in Decatur.
 The Tennessee Valley Authority also has roots in the area.

 The Florence-Muscle Shoals area, also known as "The Shoals", hosts an array of manufacturing companies, including North American Lightning, Constellium, and FreightCar America.
 Many residents of the Shoals are employed in healthcare and education.

 Tourism

 The most visited attractions in North Alabama are the U.S. Space and Rocket Center, Wheeler Wildlife Refuge, the Robert Trent Jones Golf Trail, and Point Mallard Park.
-Other popular destinations include Lake Guntersville State Park, Joe Wheeler State Park, Huntsville Botanical Garderns, Little River Canyon National Preserve, the Shrine of the Most Blessed Sacrament, the Alabama Music Hall of Fame, and the Cook Museum of Natural Science.
+Other popular destinations include Lake Guntersville State Park, Joe Wheeler State Park, Huntsville Botanical Gardens, Little River Canyon National Preserve, the Shrine of the Most Blessed Sacrament, the Alabama Music Hall of Fame, and the Cook Museum of Natural Science.
 The area’s largest annual festival is the W.C.
 Handy Music Festival.